Karenites: Paleobiology

-The presence of a sclerotic ring in Karenites may be an indication that it was aquatic.
+The presence of a scleral ring in Karenites may be an indication that it was aquatic.
 Pits on the skull have been interpreted as evidence for well-developed whiskers, which may have been used in hunting aquatic prey.
 Some therocephalians like Perplexisaurus have also been interpreted as aquatic predators, and share many similarities with Karenites.
 While these aquatic forms had strong sutures between cranial bones, which may have stabilized the skull when consuming large aquatic prey like fishes, Karenites had weaker, slightly movable skull joints associated with feeding on smaller terrestrial prey like insects.
 Its multicuspid teeth also suggest it fed on insects.
 Karenites has long limb bones that indicate a fully terrestrial rather than aquatic lifestyle.

 Ridges on the inside of the skull of Karenites form a series of sinuses.
 These sinuses may have been associated with improvements in the sense of smell of therocephalians, but they are not thought to be olfactory structures.

 Bony projections on the underside of the lower jaw of Karenites may have supported tissues that transmitted sound to the stapes bone in the ear.
 Early therapsids like Karenites lack the well-developed auditory system of mammals, which had evolved from a restructuring of bones in the back of the skull and the lower jaw, and probably had a poor sense of hearing.
 As an early stage in the development of the mammalian auditory system, Karenites may have been able to hear some sounds by placing its jaw on the ground to detect vibrations.